tanveerhussainnxb/laravel-app/readme.md

 ## Customer Management - Laravel

-This application facilitates user sing up, login and then the user can create/manage customers from the control panel.
+This application facilitates user sign up, login and then the user can create/manage customers from the control panel.

 ##Requirements